Rory Gaffney: Bristol Rovers

 On 14 January 2016, Gaffney moved permanently to League Two club Bristol Rovers after a successful loan spell.
-After scoring 5 goals in 7 games for the West Country Club.
-Gaffney ended the season with a tally of 8 league goals as he played a useful part in the club's promotion to Football League One.
+After scoring five goals in seven games for the West Country Club.
+Gaffney ended the season with a tally of eight league goals as he played a useful part in the club's promotion to Football League One.

 Gaffney scored his first goal in Sky Bet League One and his first for the club since 16 April 2016 on 1 October 2016 with his club's first goal in a dramatic 3–2 win over Northampton Town.
 Rory scored his first goal since 10 December 2016 in the 4–2 victory over Bury on 11 March 2017 in a 2–0 victory over Southend United.
-He scored his second goal in a week scoring what would prove to be the winner in a 2–1 victory over Chesterfield taking his season total to 4 league goals.
-Gaffney ended the season with a total of 9 goals including two in a 4–2 loss vs Peterborough United as his side narrowly missed the playoffs.
+He scored his second goal in a week scoring what would prove to be the winner in a 2–1 victory over Chesterfield taking his season total to four league goals.
+Gaffney ended the season with a total of nine goals including two in a 4–2 loss vs Peterborough United as his side narrowly missed the playoffs.

 Gaffney scored his first goal of the 2017–18 season to make it 3–1 in a 4–1 defeat to Peterborough United on 12 August 2017 when he headed home a Lee Brown cross at the back post.

 Salford City

-In June 2018 he joined Salford City on a three-year contract.
+In June 2018 he joined National League side Salford City on a three-year contract.
 He made his debut in the opening match of the 2018–19 season on 4 August as Salford drew 1–1 at home to Leyton Orient.
 His first season with the club ended in success as Salford City won promotion to the Football League for the first time in their history in their first season in the fifth tier.
 Gaffney scored a penalty in a play-off semi-final shootout victory against Eastleigh and came off of the bench in the 3–0 final victory over AFC Fylde.